We’ve all got our hobbies—pastimes that we dedicate some of our spare hours to because we find them fun or fulfilling.

-But if you’d like to maintain control, you can put your own art on things, from t-shirts to posters to canvases and sell those instead.
+But if you’d like to maintain control, you can put your art on things, from t-shirts to posters to canvases and sell those instead.
 It’s important to understand that in order to turn your art into a product, you’ll need to cater to a specific market or build a unique brand.
 The former is usually easier.

 And you don't need to front the money for inventory either.
 Print-on-demand services offer a low-risk way to monetize your art by selling apparel and home decor.
-You just need to create mockups of your products to list online.
+You'll just need to create mockups of your products to list online.
 Once you make sales and know what designs and creative get the most demand, you can consider investing in your own inventory.

 To learn more, check out the following resources: